tommasorigon/LSBP/Tutorial/tutorial.md

 ```

-Finally, we compute the posterior density also for the VB approximation.
-We need first to simulate values for the Variational approximation.
-Then, we can compute the posterior density.
+Finally, we compute the posterior conditional density also for the VB approximation.
+We need first to sample values from the variational approximation: we will then compute the conditional density at each sampled value, thus obtaining a sample from the conditional density.

 ```r
 set.seed(123)